OpenBB-finance/OpenBB/README.md

 Sign up to the [OpenBB Hub](https://my.openbb.co/login) to get the most out of the OpenBB ecosystem.

+We have also open source an AI financial analyst agent that can access all the data within OpenBB, and that repo can be found [here](https://github.com/OpenBB-finance/openbb-agents).

 ---

 If you are looking for the first AI financial terminal for professionals, the OpenBB Terminal Pro can be found at [pro.openbb.co](https://pro.openbb.co)

 <a href="https://pro.openbb.co">